saakethmm/al-folio/_posts/2024-06-10-brain-rhythms.md

 ---

 ### Language Comprehension

-There is a big debate happening in the field of neurolinguistics.
+There is a big debate happening in the field of cognitive neuroscience.
 Roughly, this can be broken up into nature vs. nurture.

 On the nature side (Chomskyans), there are those who believe that hierarchical syntactical structures are built in our brains as we process sounds into language.